Geor9i/career-flavour/README.md

 Career Flavour is designed to be easily deployed.
 Simply build the project using `ng build`, and deploy the generated artifacts to your preferred hosting platform.

 ## Error Handling
 The application features a global error handler that captures and logs errors.
-Error da